webhintio/hint/packages/hint-no-p3p/README.md

 Additionally, [studies][research] have detected that about 33% of sites using P3P don't have a valid configuration.
 In some cases, the value was used to circumvent IE cookie blocking (and thus rendering P3P ineffective).
-Others it was typos and errors in the tokens (but still invalid policies).
+Others had typos and errors in the tokens.

 Because of all the above reasons it's recommended to not use `P3P` anymore.